Estate administration glossary

 Executor

-Someone appointed under a Will to act as a deceased’s personal representative.
-This could be a friend, relative or professional, such as Lloyds Bank.
+Someone appointed under a will to act as a deceased’s personal representative.
+This could be a friend, relative or professional, such as Lloyds.

 Executor dative (Scotland only)

-If there isn’t an executor named in a Will, or there’s no Will to be found, an application can be made to the Sheriff Court to appoint an executor dative – often a surviving partner.
-The Lloyds Bank Estate Administration Service cannot provide this specific service in Scotland.
+If there isn’t an executor named in a will, or there’s no will to be found, an application can be made to the Sheriff Court to appoint an executor dative.
+This is often a surviving partner.
+Our Estate Administration Service cannot provide this specific service in Scotland.

 Grant of Probate